Contributed by: Tony Anscombe, Online Safety Expert at AVG Technologies

 Lack of knowledge leaves teachers ‘insufficiently equipped’

 The simple answer is yes.
-The research revealed that the majority of UK teachers are feeling too much pressure from parents, with 86% expressing concern that parents rely too much on them (and the school) to teach their child about online safety.
+The research revealed that the majority of UK teachers are feeling too much pressure from parents, with 86% expressing concern that parents rely too much on them (and the school) to teach their children about online safety.
 And, just like parents, teachers too are feeling the digital divide.

-While nearly two fifths (38%) admitted to having been approached by their students with concerns around internet safety issues, over a quarter (28%) of teachers said they were ‘insufficiently equipped’ or ‘not equipped at all’ to handle their pupil’s online safety concerns.
+While nearly two fifths (38%) admitted to having been approached by their students with concerns around internet safety issues, over a quarter (28%) of teachers said they were ‘insufficiently equipped’ or ‘not equipped at all to handle their pupil’s online safety concerns.

 The problem here, it seems, is that there’s a considerable gap between what parents think teachers know, and what teachers actually know about online safety.
-With nearly two thirds (63%) of teachers admitting they have not been formally trained to teach internet safety, parents should perhaps stop leaning on teachers for online safety advise and start working more closely with teachers to bridge the e-safety gap.
+With nearly two thirds (63%) of teachers admitting they have not been formally trained to teach internet safety, parents should perhaps stop leaning on teachers for online safety advice and start working more closely with teachers to bridge the e-safety gap.

 Where does responsibility lie?

 With the next advancement in technology just around the corner, schools – and Ofsted – are faced with the difficult task of trying to close the gap between how quickly technology is advancing and the speed at which the curriculum is updated.
-For this reason it’s important that teachers and parents take an active role in the online safety education process:
+For this reason, it’s important that teachers and parents take an active role in the online safety education process:

 - Parents need to start monitoring and engaging in their child’s internet habits – While you should not be ‘snooping’ on your child’s online activity, showing an active interest in what your child is doing online is an important part of development.
 It’s important to start this discussion from an early age and if you are unsure how to go about it why not use Magda & Mo – our interactive online safety e-book that walks children through different scenarios they could be confronted with online.
 Don’t forget that simply communicating with your child and asking the right questions about their internet use can be enough to spot the signs of trouble.